mikerochip/ergonomic-cpp/README.md

 ## PowerShell

 PowerShell 7.2 scripts are used for the BuildSystem.
-Definitely becoming a fan of PowerShell instead of Bash since it's cross-platform and supports M1 ARM as of 7.2!
+Definitely becoming a fan of PowerShell instead of Bash/Bat since it's cross-platform and supports M1 ARM as of 7.2!

 * Open a command prompt
 * Mac: ```brew install --cask powershell```